michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0091.md

 - n: (astronomy) the circumferential edge of the apparent disc of the sun or the moon or a planet
 - n: the graduated arc that is attached to an instrument for measuring angles
 ### Family
-limb: forelimb, limbless, limbs+;forelimb: forelimbs;limbless: limblessly
+- limb: forelimb, limbless, limbs+
+- forelimb: forelimbs
+- limbless: limblessly
 ### Examples
 - He struggled to maintain regular body temperature, and he was confined to a wheelchair until he regained mobility in his limbs.
 - No limb he or she can’t hit on the way down.